arafnishan/cefalo-frontend-arafnishan/README.md

-## This is an assignment from Cefalo
+## This is an assignment for the Frontend Developer position in Cefalo Bangladesh Ltd.

 ```
 Project can be viewed by opening the index.html file with any browser.